 Same data as reported in a previous year’s annual report: Check this box if the data reported are the same data that your state reported for the goal in another annual report.
 Indicate in which year’s annual report your state previously reported the data.

+Measurement Specification:

 This section is included for only two of the objectives— objectives related to increasing access to care, and objectives related to use of preventative care—because these are the two objectives for which states may report using the HEDIS® measurement specification.
 In this section, for each goal, please indicate the measurement specification used to calculate the performance measure data (i.e., were the measures calculated using the HEDIS® specifications or some other method unrelated to HEDIS®).

 Please indicate whether the measure is based on HEDIS® technical specifications or another source.
 If HEDIS® is selected, the HEDIS® Version field must be completed.
+If “Other” measurement specification is selected, the explanation field must be completed.

+HEDIS® Version:

 Please specify HEDIS® Version (example 2016).
 This field must be completed only when a user selects the HEDIS® measurement specification.

+“Other” measurement specification explanation:

+If “Other”, measurement specification is selected, please complete the explanation of the “Other” measurement specification.
+The explanation field must be completed when “Other” measurement specification has been selected

 .